harmonymotion/harmonymotion.github.io/_pages/commission.md

 6. Enjoy the finished product!

 ### Art
-Give me as much detail as possible.
-How the character looks physically (eye color, face shape, hair color, body shape, lips, nose, everything... mold it all to your desire.)
-What is he or she wearing?
+1. Give me as much detail as possible.
+- How the character looks physically (eye color, face shape, hair color, body shape, lips, nose, everything... mold it all to your desire.)
+- What is he or she wearing?
 Details, details, details.

-Pose, scenery, expression.
+- Pose, scenery, expression.

-We will generate a preview for you to examine.
+2. We will generate a preview for you to examine.
+- Now is the time to be picky!
+Whatever you are unsatisfied with, let us know and we will try to make it right for you!

-If you are okay with it, we produce the final piece of art.
+3. If you are okay with it, we produce the final piece of art.

-**If you want any changes, the time to call it out is during the preview phase!
-We will accommodate changes after the final piece is complete, but excessive tweaks will cost more!**
+- We are willing to accommodate one or two small changes at this stage, but more than that will cost extra.

+### Rights
 We own and retain the rights to our work.

 ### Prices
 Story: 4-5c a word.
 Rate varies depending on content.
+If you're uncertain but still interested, don't be shy!
+Reach out to me, and I will help :)
 Art: $30 an image, plus $10 for initial creation of model.

 We charge half upfront and half upon completion.